 - Use low heat settings or limit the use of your hot tools.

-- Leave hair color to the professionals!
-Don’t attempt at-home coloring or chemical treatments.
+- Leave hair colour to the professionals!
+Don’t attempt at-home colouring or chemical treatments.

 - Give your hair a break from tight hairstyles.